June 2022

 Goals

-These farming families were forced to leave their land, their only means of subsistence, in the face of cattle rustling,
+These farming families were forced to leave their land, their only means of subsistence, in the face of cattle theft, looting of homes, kidnappings of loved ones and executions.

-Without government aid, these displaced people are exorbitant burdens for the host families in the city of Bama.
+Without government assistance, these displaced people are an exorbitant burden for host families in the town of Bama.

 Actions

-Provision of direct support to displaced persons through food aid (maize, rice, cowpea and oil), mats and soap.
+Provision of direct support to displaced people through food aid (corn, rice, cowpeas and oil), mats and soap.

-This support was financed by the ADVK through the support of its members and sympathizers.
+This support was financed by the ADVK through the support of its members and supporters.

 Results

-In collaboration with the CDVC of Bama (Comité de Dialogue et de Veille Citoyenne) the aid was distributed on February 5 to more than 400 people in around thirty families.
+In collaboration with the CDVC of Bama (Dialogue and Citizen Monitoring Committee) the aid was distributed on February 5 to more than 400 people spread across around thirty families.

-550 kg of rice, 1 ton of maize, 600 kg of cowpea, 190 liters of oil, 40 mats and 225 blocks of soap, enough to relieve these families for a few months.
+550 kg of rice, 1 ton of corn, 600 kg of cowpea, 190 liters of oil, 40 mats and 225 blocks of soap, enough to relieve these families for a few months.

 Total cost 2 050 €